wp-plugins/wp-advanced-importer/Readme.txt

 == Screenshots ==

-1.Wp Advanced Importer With Ultimate User Friendly Features with drag and drop etc.
+1. Wp Advanced Importer With Ultimate User Friendly Features with drag and drop etc.
-2.Advanced user mapping allows to assign any desired user or create new user.
+2. Advanced user mapping allows to assign any desired user or create new user.
-3.Advanced content mapping, user can selectively import their posts attributes and edit mapping.
+3. Advanced content mapping, user can selectively import their posts attributes and edit mapping.
-4.Advanced Media Handling with url and zip upload.
+4. Advanced Media Handling with url and zip upload.
-5.Advanced duplicate post name and content check with server request control for high performance factor.
+5. Advanced duplicate post name and content check with server request control for high performance factor.

 == Frequently Asked Questions ==